 A partnership between the famed, lauded New York City cocktail bar and one of Ireland’s leading Master Distillers, you can expect the kind of nervy, spicy whiskey befitting of its namesake: one of the most notorious gangs of New York.
 Use it in your Irish coffee to put yourself up for the fight.
 (Or try it in some other St. Patrick’s Day cocktails.)

 For more St. Patrick’s Day food and drink ideas, visit our St. Patricks Day headquarters.
 And for more whiskey intel, read up on Why Indian Whisky Is Giving Scotland Some Stiff Competition.
+Plus, find out the answer to that nagging question: What Is the Difference Between Bourbon and Whiskey?

 All featured products are curated independently by our editors.
 When you buy something through our retail links, we may receive a commission.
 For more great hand-picked products, check out the Chowhound Shop.